LeToNode/Play2.0-CN-doc/gettingStarted/NewApplication.md

 $ play new myFirstApp
 ```

-This will ask for a few bits of information:
+This will ask for some information.

 - The application name (just for display, this name will be used later in several messages).
 - The template to use for this application.
 You can choose either a default Scala application, a default Java application, or an empty application.

 [[playNew.png]]

-> Note that choosing a template at this point does not imply that you can't change of main language later.
-For example, you can create a new application using the default Java application template and start adding some Scala code at any point.
+> Note that choosing a template at this point does not imply that you can’t change the main language later.
+For example, you can create a new application using the default Java application template and start adding Scala code at any point.

 Once the application has been created you can use the `play` command again to enter the [[Play 2.0 console | PlayConsole]].